 - Provided access to land and housing to 32 households through the Partnership Community Land Trust.

-- Provided 79 units of service-enriched housing for families and individuals.
+- Provided 79 units of service-enriched housing for families and individuals with health needs.

 - Provided disaster relief services to 626 families affected by tornadoes or floods.